rohan843/react-notes/README.md

 ```

 The idea is to setup the `src/store/index.js` file as a central access point into Redux store and related objects.

+### Redux Store Design

+The general flow to design the store within RTK is:

+1. Identify what state exists in the app.
+2. Identify how that state changes over time (describe each allowed change with a very short phrase).
+These will eventually lead to the mini-reducers.
+3. Group together common pieces of state.
+   1. For this, list out the major processes happening on the screen, one per group.
+   2. Associate each state with the process it seems to fall under.
+4. Create a slice for each group, using the associated mini-reducers from step 2.

+> **Derived State**: These are the values that seem to change on the screen, but can be calculated using the existing state.
+Calculating them within our components instead of storing them in the store makes out code more efficient and less prone to bugs.